SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Introduction

 Second, they rely on an implicit, imprecise and fixed notion of similarity.
 Prior work has emphasized that similarity is inherently ill-defined unless the aspect under which it is evaluated is made explicit \cite{Goodman1972-GOOSSO, bar-etal-2011-reflective}.
 Nevertheless, existing models collapse the diversity of the many aspects into a single embedding, where abstracts are mapped to similar locations if, for instance, they cite each other \cite{cohan_specter_2020}, share authorship \cite{singh_scirepeval_2023}, or exhibit general (but underspecified) semantic relatedness \cite{brinner2025semcse}.
 As a result, 1) it is often unclear which factors are represented within two highly similar embeddings, and 2) it is not straight-forward to isolate specific aspects for targeted similarity assessments.

-In this work, we mainly consider the case of invasion biology, a scientific field investigating the introduction of non-native species into new ecosystems. \textit{Hypotheses} about general causal relationships (e.g., the influence of ecosystem properties on the likelihood of species invasions) play a central role in this domain, so that a researcher might regard studies as related if they address the same hypothesis, regardless of other factors like the particular species or ecosystem under consideration.
+In this work, we mainly consider the scientific field of invasion biology, which investigates the introduction of non-native species into new ecosystems and their ecological, economic, and societal impacts. \textit{Hypotheses} about general causal relationships (e.g., the influence of ecosystem properties on the likelihood of species invasions) play a central role in this domain, so that a researcher might regard studies as related if they address the same hypothesis, regardless of other factors like the particular species or ecosystem under consideration.

-Another researcher, however, may instead be interested in specific species, without any requirements concerning the underlying hypothesis, thus regarding vastly different studies as highly related.
-For this reason, a broadly useful embedding space for literature retrieval or semantic visualization (see Figure \ref{fig:embedding_plots}) must support aspect-specific and user-adaptable similarity assessments, rather than relying on a single, pre-defined notion of similarity.
+Another researcher, however, may instead be interested in specific classes of \textit{species} or \textit{ecosystems}, without any requirements on the underlying hypothesis, thus regarding vastly different studies as highly related.
+Beyond these primary factors, additional aspects such as the precise \textit{research question}, specific \textit{recommendations}, or the \textit{methodology} employed can serve as important auxiliary indicators of similarity, helping to shape a more fine-grained and meaningful structure of the embedding space.

+For this reason, a broadly useful embedding space that meets a user's requirements for literature retrieval or semantic visualization (see Figure \ref{fig:embedding_plots}) must support aspect-specific and user-adaptable similarity assessments, rather than relying on a single, pre-defined notion of similarity.

-To address both limitations, we propose a comprehensive framework for training a multifaceted embedding model that encodes distinct, user-specified aspects of scientific papers into separate embeddings, thus enabling precise and aspect-specific similarity assessment.
-In addition, the framework supports the reconstruction of natural language descriptions from embeddings, thus providing direct interpretability of the embedding space.
-Combined with established techniques for visualizing high-dimensional embedding spaces, our approach therefore enables the creation of controllable, interpretable, and interactive visualizations of scientific domains.
+To address both adaptability and interpretability, we therefore propose a comprehensive framework for training a multifaceted embedding model that encodes distinct, user-specified aspects of scientific papers into separate embeddings, thus enabling precise, aspect-specific similarity assessment.
+Further, the framework supports the reconstruction of natural language descriptions from embeddings, thus providing direct interpretability of the embedding space and leading to controllable, interpretable, and interactive visualizations of scientific domains.